 How Is the Procedure Performed?

-Our breast lift in Princeton, NJ is performed under general anesthesia on an outpatient basis at our ambulatory surgery center or one of several hospitals in the area.
+Our breast lift in New Jersey is performed under general anesthesia on an outpatient basis at our ambulatory surgery center or one of several hospitals in the area.
 The procedure typically takes approximately two to three hours to perform.
 After Dr. Hamawy makes the incisions, he will:

 - Lift and reshape the underlying breast tissue to improve firmness and contours